Goddy Jedy Agba: Background and education

 Goddy was born into a royal family in Obudu in the year 1958 by Uti J.D.
 Agba, the paramount ruler from Obudu, Cross Rivers state.
 According to Thisday newspaper, "Agba is the first son of HRH Uti J.D.
 Agba, the paramount ruler of Obudu Area Council reputed to be the longest serving traditional ruler in Cross River State.
-Agbaâ€™s father has been on the throne for over 50 years and he is a three-time chairman of the State traditional council" He bagged his first degree in International Studies from Ahmadu Bello University, Zaria, Kaduna State in 1983. in 1989, he proceeded to University of Lagos, Akoka for his master's degree in International Law and Diplomacy.
+Agba's father has been on the throne for over 50 years and he is a three-time chairman of the State traditional council" He bagged his first degree in International Studies from Ahmadu Bello University, Zaria, Kaduna State in 1983. in 1989, he proceeded to University of Lagos, Akoka for his master's degree in International Law and Diplomacy.
 He was honored as an Officer of the Order of the Federal Republic (OFR) In September 2012.
 Goddy's autobiography, "Stepping Forward with Uti J.D.
 Agba" was presented to the public on 18 November 2017.The book reflected on the influence of his father on his life from childhood.
 In July 2019, he was nominated for a ministerial position by the government of President Muhammadu Buhari.
 In August 2019, he was sworn in as the Minister of state for Power, Federal Republic of Nigeria.